 Coordination with an Attorney

 Estate planning documents need to be prepared and executed in compliance with your state’s legal requirements.
-A will that is not properly witnessed and signed, a power of attorney that does not meet your state’s formalities, or a trust that is never funded are not just imperfect.
+A trust that is never properly funded, a power of attorney that does not meet your state’s formalities, or a healthcare directive that does not satisfy the witness requirements are not just imperfect.
 They may be legally ineffective.

 An estate planning attorney ensures the documents are valid, current, and legally enforceable.
-A financial advisor ensures that the account designations, titling, and overall financial structure align with the plan.
+A financial advisor ensures that the account designations, titling, and overall financial structure align with the plan and that the trust is properly funded with the right assets.
 When these professionals communicate with each other, the plan works as intended.
 When they do not, gaps can appear between the documents and the accounts, and those gaps are where families end up in probate.

 Build Your "Life File"